 - Provide exemplar patron safety, comfort and amenity

 - Minimise trucks and traffic on Western Beach Road and Gheringhap Street

 - Maximise sustainability and accessibility outcomes

-The Plenary Conventions consortia which the State selected to be the preferred bidder through the procurement process is continuing to develop the design detail.
-The design will be subject to the approval of the Minister for Planning.
+The Plenary Conventions consortium which the State selected to be the preferred bidder through the procurement process is continuing to develop the design detail.

 The buildings within the precinct development will vary in height and accord with an approved Incorporated Document (No. S 351) which mirrors the controls of the Central Geelong Framework Plan.
 The Framework Plan sets out the planning controls for the built form in central Geelong, including building heights, overshadowing requirements and building setbacks.